Supermarket chains begin terminating ‘hero’ pay to workers during pandemic

 Sara Osborne, a spokeswoman for Safeway and Albertson’s, said Friday: “At this point, there is no firm end date for our ‘Appreciation Pay.’ ’’

-Walmart employees are receiving a $2 an hour raise through at least May 25, but the company has yet to confirm whether it will be extended.
+Walmart employees are receiving a $2 an hour raise through at least May 25, but the company has yet to decide whether it will be extended.
 The company last week provided employees a one-time bonus adding up to $1.9 million for its Washington-based workers and $180 million nationwide.

-At Seattle-based PCC Community Markets, the nation’s largest community owned chain of food markets, a $2 hourly bonus has been in place since March 16 and is due to end Saturday.
-PCC spokeswoman Kristen Woody said the company has been re-evaluating extensions on a weekly basis and as of Friday morning had yet to decide whether to continue the program into next week.
+At Seattle-based PCC Community Markets, the nation’s largest community-owned chain of food markets, a $2 hourly bonus has been in place since March 16 and was due to end Saturday.
+But PCC spokeswoman Kristen Woody said the company decided Friday to extend it until May 16 and will continue re-evaluating it on a weekly basis.

 In her statement to The Seattle Times confirming the QFC and Fred Meyer decision to end bonus pay, spokeswoman Sanders mentioned Kroger has invested more than $700 million toward employee bonuses and to protect them and customers.